I tried checking the GenAI Observability dashboard of the Observability feature in Amazon Bedrock AgentCore

 }

-We've mainly looked at the dashboard, a feature of Amazon Bedrock AgentCore Observability!
+I've looked at the dashboard, which is one of the features of Amazon Bedrock AgentCore Observability!

-It's convenient that by enabling it with a button and deploying with built-in functionality, the AI agent can be traced using the OpenTelemetry standard, allowing you to visually confirm the AI agent's behavior.
+It's convenient that by enabling it with a button and deploying with built-in features, AI agents can be traced using the OpenTelemetry standard, allowing visual confirmation of AI agent behavior.

-There are many aspects that can be observed, and I'd like to introduce how to use them in actual operations in the future!
+There are many viewpoints available, and I'd like to introduce how to use them in actual operations in the future!

-I hope this article was helpful to you.
-Thank you very much for reading until the end!!
+I hope this article has been helpful to you.
+Thank you for reading to the end!!